arduino/docs-content/content/arduino-cloud/10.education/02.templates/content.md

 Once you have decided which template(s) you would like to use, we suggest you to prepare the essentials to conduct this activity in your class.
 Before you begin using templates, ensure that you have the following items checked:

-- Hardware - Any choice of [Arduino WiFi Boards ](https://support.arduino.cc/hc/en-us/articles/4407129094546-Boards-and-shields-with-wireless-connectivity)
+- Hardware - Any choice of [Arduino Wi-Fi® boards](https://support.arduino.cc/hc/en-us/articles/4407129094546-Boards-and-shields-with-wireless-connectivity)

 - USB Cable - Ensure you have the right one for your board